 Married for 21 years to the wife of my youth and my best friend, we have three precious kids, mostly named after dead preachers.

-My career in sports journalism launched just as newsprint was going the way of the Titanic, so I left the industry in the late 1990s and entered the digital world of blogging and social media in 2006.
-Writing online for fun eventually led to my first full-time ministry gig, serving as the editorial, research, and travel assistant to author/speaker C.J.
-Mahaney in the Washington, D.C. area.
-I now work for author/speaker John Piper at Desiring God.
+My career in sports journalism launched just as newsprint was declining.
+I left the industry in the late 1990s and entered the digital world of blogging and social media in 2006.
+Writing online for fun eventually led to my first full-time ministry gig, serving on the web to assist C.J.
+Mahaney (2008–11) and now John Piper (2012–present).
 My work mixes theological research, content curating, writing, editing, interviewing, audio broadcasting, and social media.

 Today I consider myself an investigative journalist of practical theology, leveraging key resources from the greatest thinkers in church history to address the perplexing questions facing Christians today.
 I use no research assistants or ghostwriters.

 - Competing Spectacles: Treasuring Christ in the Digital Age (Crossway, April 2019).